phaistonian/SVGInnerHTML/README.md

 SVGInnerHTML.js is a small Javascript shim that provides support for the .innerHTML attribute (setting and getting) for SVG and G elements.

-Check the index.html file for a demo.
+Check the demo.html for a quick demo.

 ### Some examples